C2-DPO: Constrained Controlled Direct Preference Optimization: A Classification View of DPO-style Algorithms

-We now show that a large number of DPO-style algorithms can be viewed as specific instances of this classification framework.
-The generality arises from the ability to use {\bf (a)} hard or soft labels for the target distribution $p$ and {\bf (b)} different classification losses $\mathcal{L}$.
-To start we show that the popular \texttt{DPO} algorithm~\cite{DPO} can be recovered using hard labeling and the CE loss.

-\begin{remark}[\texttt{DPO}] Suppose that we use the CE loss and hard labels $p \assign (p^{w} , p^{l}) = (+1 , 0)$ in the classification framework above.
+We can now show that a large number of DPO-style algorithms can be viewed as specific instances of this classification framework.
+The generality arises from the ability to use {\bf (a)} hard or soft labels for the target distribution $p$ and {\bf (b)} different classification losses $\mathcal{L}$. \begin{remark}[\texttt{DPO}] Suppose that we use the CE loss and hard labels $p \assign (p^{w} , p^{l}) = (+1 , 0)$ in the above classification framework.
 Then, using \eqref{pthetaw}, we can write